vakila/vakila.github.io/_posts/2016-05-23-outreachy-what-how-why.md

 ## Why am I doing this?

 Last week I had the chance to attend [OSCON 2016](http://conferences.oreilly.com/oscon/open-source-us), where Mozilla's [E. Dunham](http://edunham.net/) gave a talk on [How to learn Rust](http://conferences.oreilly.com/oscon/open-source-us/public/schedule/detail/49024).
 A lot of the information applied to learning any language/new thing, though, including this great recommendation: When embarking on a new skill quest, record your motivation somewhere (I'm going to use this blog, but I suppose Twitter or a vision board or whatever would work too) before you begin.

-The idea is that once you're in the process of learning the new thing, you will probably have at least one moment where you're asking yourself what in the hell you were thinking when you began this project.
-So writing it down beforehand is just doing your future self a favor.
+The idea is that once you're in the process of learning the new thing, you will probably have at least one moment where you're stuck, frustrated, and asking yourself what the hell you were thinking when you began this crazy project.
+Writing it down beforehand is just doing your future self a favor, by saving up some motivation for a rainy day.

 So, future self, let it be known that I'm doing Outreachy to...

 * Write code for an actual real-world project (as opposed to academic/toy projects that no one will ever use)
 * Get to know a great organization that I've respected and admired for years
 * Try out working remotely, to see if it suits me